Ju-On/Offensive-Security/Attacking General: Web Application Enumeration Revised.md

-## Web Applicaiton Enumeration - Revisisted
+## Web Applicaiton Enumeration - Revisited
 This revisted section will primiarly focus on tools written in GoLang.
 Providing other enumeration methodes as relying on a single tool can either not work in instances or miss important sub-domains.

 #### 🔴 Assetfinder